Varghese Payyappilly

-Payyappilly Varghese Kathanar was a Syro-Malabar priest from the Indian state of Kerala and the founder of the congregation of Sisters of the Destitute.
+Varghese Payyappilly was an Indian Syro-Malabar priest from Kerala and the founder of the congregation of Sisters of the Destitute.
 He was declared Venerable by Pope Francis on 14 April 2018.

 Family

 Kathanar was born as Kunjuvaru on 8 August 1876 to Payyappilly Lonan and Kunjumariam in the Palakkappilly branch of Payyappilly Nasrani family at Perumanoor, Thevara.
 Payyappilly is an ancient Saint Thomas Christian family in India, baptized by Thomas the Apostle in the first century.
 The word Payyappilly, translated as "beautiful building" or "beautiful house", is derived from the Syriac ܦܐܝܐ Payya "beautiful, radiant" and the Malayalam word പിള്ളി Pilly, a variant of പള്ളി Pally, "church, building".
 Mary Celine Payyappilly is another Servant of God from the Payyappilly family.

 Life

-Varghese Kathanar was educated in the parish school at Perumanoor and at St. Albert's School, Ernakulam.
+Payyappilly was educated in the parish school at Perumanoor and at St. Albert's School, Ernakulam.
 He received his religious training from the Mangalapuzha Seminary at Puthenpally and the Papal Seminary at Kandy, Sri Lanka.
-He was ordained a priest on 21 December 1907 and was known as Payyappilly Palakkappilly Varghese Kathanar.
+He was ordained a priest on 21 December 1907 and was known as Payyappilly Varghese Kathanar.
 He learned the Syriac language under the guidance of Aloysius Pazheparambil.

-Varghese Kathanar served as parish priest in Kadamakkudy (1909–11), Alangad (1911–13) and Arakuzha (1920–22).
+Payyappilly served as parish priest in Kadamakkudy (1909–11), Alangad (1911–13) and Arakuzha (1920–22).
 During his tenure in Marth Mariam Syro-Malabar Catholic Forane Church, Arakuzha he began the St. Mary's Higher Secondary School there.
 His efforts transformed the parish and helped to solve many long-lasting family problems.
 He made some land purchases for the church, thus making it self-sufficient.
 He also purchased 12 acre of land in M. C. Road for constructing St. Joseph's Syro-Malabar Catholic Church, Meenkunnam.

 He was manager of St. Mary's High School, Aluva, Travancore, between 1913–1920 and 1922–1929.
-According to Joseph Parecattil, who was a pupil at the time, the school was a seedbed of priestly vocations during Varghese Kathanar's tenure.
+According to Mar Joseph Parecattil, who was a pupil at the time, the school was a seedbed of priestly vocations.

-Varghese Kathanar served as a member of the Diocesan Council, as Director of Apostolic Union as well as Priests' Provident Fund.
+Payyappilly served as a member of the Diocesan Council, as Director of Apostolic Union as well as Priests' Provident Fund.
 He was a good mediator and people approached him seeking solutions to their problems.
 He was held in great honour by the church authorities and equally by the officials in the education department and government officers.
 His concern and care for the poor and the suffering were noted particularly in the way he helped the victims of a flood in 1924.
 He transformed his parish into a center for the homeless and turned St. Mary's High School into a shelter for the suffering people and brought food for them in a hired boat.